onzfonz/comp227/src/content/5/en/part5a.md

 Ensure the browser does not remember the details of the user after logging out.

-#### 5.3: bloglist frontend, step3
+#### 5.3: watchlist frontend, step3

-Expand your application to allow a logged-in user to add new blogs:
+Expand your application to allow a logged-in user to add new shows:

 ![browser showing new blog form](../../images/5/7e.png)

-#### 5.4: bloglist frontend, step4
+#### 5.4: watchlist frontend, step4

 Implement notifications that inform the user about successful and unsuccessful operations at the top of the page.
-For example, when a new blog is added, the following notification can be shown:
+For example, when a new show is added, the following notification can be shown:

 ![browser showing successful operation](../../images/5/8e.png)